codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 In the section above, we've used the variable `theTree` to store the object's reference; Then access bundled stuff of the object from outside by calling the variable `theTree`.
-To use the object's reference from inside, the keyword `this` is used to refer to the object itself.
+To use the object's reference from the inside, the keyword `this` is used to refer to the object itself.

 `JS code:`
 <script src="https://gist.github.com/codenart/0150dfbe42873ef9e298238d801e0673.js">
 </script>

+## Creating objects

+> ...in progress

 ## Everything in JavaScript is Object